Krankiest Resources

 Wait, there’s more: https://www.etsy.com/market/vintage_flip_clock?min=&max=25&price_bucket=1

 4. Now that you have identified the phone use scenarios, you’re going to change, write them down on the Kranky Thumb Collective Kontract and pinky swear to try!
 (We’re not just about thumbs here.)
 Use a pencil or pen (pencil is better).
 We want to see them.
-You can upload them in the Kranky Thumb Collective Discourse Group (you’ll need to sign up), or you can email them to: krankythumbcollective@gmail.com
+You can upload them in the Kranky Thumb Collective Discourse Group (you’ll need to join the collective), or you can email them to: krankythumbcollective@gmail.com

 5. Share your progress weekly with a friend or loved on and/or your Kranky Friends in the KTC Discourse Group.
 Remember, you don’t have to do this work alone.
 There are LOTS of Kranky Thumbs out there!